 c) The reserve held for the contract shall be the sum of a) and b).

+B) The company may elect to apply these requirements to contracts and product features on contracts, whether directly written or assumed through reinsurance, falling into any of the categories defined in Section II.A. and issued prior to January 1, 1981

-B) The Guideline does not apply to contracts falling under the scope of the NAIC Model Modified Guaranteed Annuity Regulation (MGAs); however, it does apply to contracts listed above that include one or more subaccounts containing features similar in nature to those contained in MGAs (e.g., market value adjustments).
+C) The Guideline does not apply to contracts falling under the scope of the NAIC Model Modified Guaranteed Annuity Regulation (Model #255); however, it does apply to contracts listed above that include one or more subaccounts containing features similar in nature to those contained in Modified Guaranteed Annuities (e.g., market value adjustments).

-C) Separate account products that guarantee an index and do not offer GMDBs or VAGLBs are excluded from the scope of the Guideline.
+D) Separate account annuity contracts that guarantee an index and do not offer GMDBs or VAGLBs are excluded from the scope of the Guideline.

-Section III) Definitions
+Section III) Reserve Requirements